ago109/predictive-forward-forward/README.md

 # <p align="center">The Predictive Forward-Forward Algorithm</p>
 ## <p align="center">Bio-plausible Forward-Only Learning for Training Neural Networks</p>
-Implementation of the proposed predictive forward-forward (PFF) learning algorithm for training a neurobiologically-plausible recurrent neural system.
+Implementation of the proposed <a href="https://arxiv.org/abs/2301.01452">predictive forward-forward (PFF) learning algorithm</a> for training a neurobiologically-plausible recurrent neural system.
 This work combines elements of predictive coding with the recently proposed forward-forward algorithm to create a novel online learning process that involves dynamically adapting two neural circuits - a representation circuit and a generative circuit.
 Notably, the system introduces noise injection into the latent activity updates as well as learnable lateral  synapses that induce competition across neural units (emulating cross-inhibitory and self-excitation effects inherent to neural computation).

 # Requirements
 Our implementation is easy to follow and, with knowledge of basic linear algebra, one can decode the inner workings of the PFF algorithm.
-Please look at Algorithm-1 in our paper to better understand the overall mechanics of the inference and learning processes.
+Please look at Algorithm 1 in <a href="https://arxiv.org/abs/2301.01452">our paper</a> (in the Appendix) to better understand the overall mechanics of the inference and learning processes.
 In this framework, we have provided simple modules; thus hopefully making it very convenient to extend our framework.

 To run the code, you should only need following basic packages:
 1. TensorFlow (version >= 2.0)